KabirAhmad4/Intelligent-Cigarette-Butt-Detection-and-Localization-Using-YOLOv8-Segmentation/README.md

 # Intelligent-Cigarette-Butt-Detection-and-Localization-Using-YOLOv8-Segmentation

 YOLOv8-based dataset and code for detecting and localizing cigarette butts on university campuses.
 Includes 2,000 annotated images (OBB format), training scripts, and benchmark results for YOLOv8n/s/m/l segmentation models

-A custom dataset of cigarette butt images collected across a university campus, created for the paper:
+A custom dataset of cigarette butt images collected across a university/college campus, created for the paper:

 > **Intelligent Cigarette Butt Detection and Localization in University Campuses Using YOLOv8 Segmentation**
 > *Author(s), IEEE Access, 2026 (under review).*
 > DOI: *to be added upon publication*

-The dataset is designed for **tiny-object litter detection** research and supports training and benchmarking of YOLOv8 models for automated cigarette butt monitoring, targeted campus clean-up planning, and evaluation of smoke-free policies.
+**CigWasteNet** is designed for **tiny-object litter detection** research and supports training and benchmarking of YOLOv8 models for automated cigarette butt monitoring, targeted campus clean-up planning, and evaluation of smoke-free policies.

 ---